4d/docs/website/translated_docs/es/FormObjects/properties_WebArea.md

 This option allows choosing between two rendering engines for the Web area, depending on the specifics of your application:

 *   **unchecked** - `JSON value: system` (default): In this case, 4D uses the "best" engine corresponding to the system.
 On Windows, 4D automatically uses the most recent version of the browser found on the machine (IE11, MS Edge, etc.).
 On macOS, 4D uses the current version of WebKit (Safari).
 This means that you automatically benefit from the latest advances in Web rendering, through HTML5 or JavaScript.
-However, you may notice some rendering differences between Internet Explorer/Edge implementations and Web Kit ones.
+However, you may notice some rendering differences between Internet Explorer/Edge implementations and WebKit ones.
-*   **checked** - `JSON value: embedded`: In this case, 4D uses Blink engine from Google.
+*   **checked** - `JSON value: embedded`: In this case, 4D uses Blink engine from Google (CEF).
 Using the embedded Web engine means that Web area rendering and their functioning in your application are identical regardless of the platform used to run 4D (slight variations of pixels or differences related to network implementation may nevertheless be observed).
 When this option is chosen, you no longer benefit from automatic updates of the Web engine performed by the operating system; however, new versions of the engines are provided through 4D.

-Tenga en cuenta que el motor Blink tiene las siguientes restricciones:
+The Blink engine has the following limitations:

-    *   [WA SET PAGE CONTENT](https://doc.4d.com/4Dv18/4D/18.4/WA-SET-PAGE-CONTENT.301-5232965.en.html):utilizar este comando requiere que al menos una página ya esté cargada en el área (a través de una llamada a [WA OPEN URL](https://doc.4d.com/4Dv18/4D/18.4/WA-OPEN-URL.301-5232954.en.html) o una asignación a la variable URL asociada al área).
+- [WA SET PAGE CONTENT](https://doc.4d.com/4Dv18/4D/18.4/WA-SET-PAGE-CONTENT.301-5232965.en.html):utilizar este comando requiere que al menos una página ya esté cargada en el área (a través de una llamada a [WA OPEN URL](https://doc.4d.com/4Dv18/4D/18.4/WA-OPEN-URL.301-5232954.en.html) o una asignación a la variable URL asociada al área).
-    *   La ejecución de JavaScript está siempre activada; la ejecución de applets y plug-ins Java está siempre desactivada.
-Estos parámetros no pueden ser modificados en Blink.
-Los siguientes selectores de los comandos [WA SET PREFERENCE](https://doc.4d.com/4Dv18/4D/18.4/WA-SET-PREFERENCE.301-5232962.en.html) y [WA GET PREFERENCE](https://doc.4d.com/4Dv18/4D/18.4/WA-GET-PREFERENCE.301-5232945.en.html) se ignoran:
-        *   `WA enable Java applets`
-        *   `WA enable JavaScript`
-        *   `WA enable plugins`
-    *   Cuando se activa soltar URLs mediante el selector `WA enable URL drop` del comando [WA SET PREFERENCE](https://doc.4d.com/4Dv18/4D/18.4/WA-SET-PREFERENCE.301-5232962.en.html), la primera soltada debe ir precedida de al menos una llamada a [WA OPEN URL](https://doc.4d.com/4Dv18/4D/18.4/WA-OPEN-URL.301-5232954.en.html) o una asignación a la variable URL asociada al área.
+- Cuando se activa soltar URLs mediante el selector `WA enable URL drop` del comando [WA SET PREFERENCE](https://doc.4d.com/4Dv18/4D/18.4/WA-SET-PREFERENCE.301-5232962.en.html), la primera soltada debe ir precedida de al menos una llamada a [WA OPEN URL](https://doc.4d.com/4Dv18/4D/18.4/WA-OPEN-URL.301-5232954.en.html) o una asignación a la variable URL asociada al área.

 #### Gramática JSON